andersoncharle/oKnow/README.md

 Am try on my best to elaborate important concept concerning about sass with real examples on coding.

+## What You Should Already Know
+Before you continue you should have a basic understanding of the following:

+.HTML
+.CSS

 ## So what's Sass?
 >Sass stands for Syntactically Awesome Stylesheet
 >Sass is an extension to CSS